The term 'electric commerce' (e-commerce) refers to a business model that allows companies to buy and sell goods over the internet.

 This form of revenue finance solution can be used to fund various business expenses to help with growth. eCommerce funding works by granting an advance based on future sales, and repayment is then taken as a fixed percentage as they happen.

-What types of finance are available for ecommerce businesses?
+What types of business loans are available for eCommerce businesses?

 Working Capital Finance

 Like every business, once you are up and running, your online enterprise will need cash to buy more stock and meet obligations such as wages, tax and other bills.

 Working capital loans can cover your everyday operating expenses, such as suppliers' invoices and payroll.
 They are short-term loans that provide the cash lump sum you need quickly and can be paid back in a matter of months.
 They can be vital even for thriving businesses and are especially useful if you have slow-paying customers, seasonal business downturns or during periods of growth.

 Having a line of credit to access when you need – and that you pay for only when you use it – can help make the most of your cash flow.
 An overdraft replacement facility, as its name suggests, could provide the convenience and flexibility of an overdraft without the need to involve your bank.